The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Introduction

-\begin{itemize} \item In Section~\ref{sec:desc_ex}, we describe the setting of the stochastic APP algorithm considered in this paper along with some examples of application. \item In Section~\ref{sec:mes}, we prove the measurability of the iterates of the stochastic APP algorithm in a Banach space.
+The paper is organized as follows.
+In Section~\ref{sec:desc_ex}, we describe the setting of the stochastic APP algorithm considered in this paper along with some examples of application.
+In Section~\ref{sec:mes}, we prove the measurability of the iterates of the stochastic APP algorithm in a reflexive {separable} Banach space.
 The issue of measurability is not often addressed in the literature, yet it is essential from a theoretical point of view.
 When convergence results or efficiency estimates are derived for SA algorithms, the iterates must be random variables so that the probabilities or the expectations that appear in the computation are well-defined.
-For that purpose, we carry out a precise study based on~\cite{castaing_convex_1977,hess_measurability_1995} and we adapt some results of~\cite{rockafellar_variational_2004} to the Banach case. \item Section~\ref{sec:conv} deals with convergence results and efficiency estimates.
-In \S\ref{subsec:conv_app}, convergence results for the iterates and for the function values of the stochastic APP algorithm are extended to the Banach case.
+For that purpose, we carry out a precise study based on~\cite{castaing_convex_1977,hess_measurability_1995} and we adapt some results of~\cite{rockafellar_variational_2004} to the {infinite-dimensional} case.
+Section~\ref{sec:conv} deals with convergence results and efficiency estimates.
+In \S\ref{subsec:conv_app}, convergence results for the iterates and for the function values of the stochastic APP algorithm are extended to reflexive {separable} Banach spaces.
 These results already appear in~\cite{culioli_decomposition/coordination_1990} for the Hilbert case.
-They are also given, again in the Hilbert case, for stochastic projected gradient in~\cite{geiersbach_projected_2019} or stochastic mirror descent in~\cite{nemirovski_robust_2009}.
+They are also given, again in the Hilbert case, for stochastic projected gradient in~\cite{geiersbach_projected_2019} and stochastic mirror descent in {the finite-dimensional setting}~\cite{nemirovski_robust_2009}.
 In \S\ref{subsec:eff_est}, we derive efficiency estimates for the expected function value taken either for the averaged sequence of iterates or for the last iterate.
-These efficiency estimates take into account the additive error on the subgradient, using the technique from~\cite{geiersbach_stochastic_2019}.
-To obtain convergence rates for the expected function value of the last iterate, we adapt the concept of modified Fejér monotonicity~\cite{lin_modified_2018} to the framework of the stochastic APP algorithm. \item The paper ends by some concluding remarks in Section~\ref{sec:ccl}. \end{itemize}
+These efficiency estimates take into account the additive error on the subgradient, using the technique from~\cite{geiersbach_stochastic_2020-1}.
+To obtain convergence rates for the expected function value of the last iterate, we adapt the concept of modified Fej\'{e}r monotonicity~\cite{lin_modified_2018} to the framework of the stochastic APP algorithm.
+The paper ends by some concluding remarks in Section~\ref{sec:ccl}.